 On completion of the 8-hour HAZWOPER TSDF operations refresher online training course, employees must be provided with a certificate of completion.

 HAZWOPER’s Requirements Regarding Clean Up at TSD Facilities

 Generally, workers of TSD facilities are not expected to be involved in clean-up operations of hazardous wastes.
-However, the OSHA HAZWOPER standard specifies that in instances where an employee may be exposed to safety and health hazards due to a clean-up operation at TSD facilities, they require to have completed the initial 24-hour HAZWOPER TSDF operations online training course and thereafter enroll in and complete the 8-hour HAZWOPER TSDF operations refresher online training course.
+However, the OSHA HAZWOPER standard specifies that in instances where an employee may be exposed to safety and health hazards due to a clean-up operation at TSD facilities, they require to have completed the initial OSHA 24-hour HAZWOPER TSDF operations online training course and thereafter enroll in and complete the OSHA 8-hour HAZWOPER TSDF operations refresher online training course.

 The EPA has developed a comprehensive training module for TSD facilities.
 This training module is aligned to the RCRA's cradle-to-grave concept.
 It encompasses training requirements for TSD facilities that are part of the value chain of waste management, starting with the waste generator and including the hazardous waste transporters.
 This training module covers an overview of the general TSDF standards found in 40 CFR Part 264/265, Subparts A through E (EPA, 2005, p.1).